SidKageno1/Kurumi1/README.md

 Kurumi aims to be a **voice-controlled, on-device AI companion** that can:

 1. Recognise your spoken commands
-2. Reason on top of an LLM (OpenAI by default)
+2. Reason on top of an LLM
-3. Speak the answer back with high-quality TTS
+3. Speak the answer back with high-quality TTS  (and here is the answer why the name of project is Kurumi because i wanted to do the voice similar to kurumis original)
 4. Trigger local PC actions (open apps, search the web, etc.)
 5. *Coming soon*: learn from its own logs and refactor itself